ankushg/btao.org/_posts/2021-10-03-removing-from-google.md

 Here's one more positive action: we can opt out.
 Perhaps not fully -- e.g. refusing to use Google Meet for a job interview won't leave a great impression -- but we can stop providing Google with the content that they depend on.

 I don't want to contribute to Google's monopoly on search, or their overall creepiness.
 Granted, this website doesn't get particularly large amounts of traffic, but if I can make Google Search a little bit less useful then it's worth doing.
-This meta tag will block only Google's web crawlers:
+This meta tag will block only Google's web crawlers[^2]:

 ```html
 <meta name="googlebot" content="noindex">